-Due to rounding, the sum of the components may differ from the total.
-Sources: Les Producteurs de lait du Québec, Groupe AGÉCO: Survey of production costs of Quebec dairy enterprises, 2023, and Renaud Sanscartier, agricultural economist.
-PRODUCERS' SHARE IN DIFFERENT DAIRY PRODUCTS
+^{}Due to rounding, the sum of the components may differ from the total.

+Sources: Les Producteurs de lait du Québec, Groupe AGÉCO: Survey of production costs of Quebec dairy enterprises, 2022, and Renaud Sanscartier, agricultural economist.

-INCREASE IN THE COST OF FOOD AS REPRESENTED BY A HAMBURGER
+Producers' share in different dairy products

+Les Producteurs de lait du Québec

-MORE THAN 40 YEARS OF COMMITMENT
+40 YEARS OF COMMITMENT

 Through collective efforts, dairy producers demonstrate commitment and corporate social responsibility towards their society.
 In addition to helps feed the population with healthy products, dairy producers are firmly rooted in their regions because of the economic impacts they generate locally, their contributions to regional vitality, and their involvement in their communities.

 Through its sponsorship program, dairy producers supports key events in Quebec society and, through its milk donation program, the organization takes actions to assist citizens grappling with food shortages, help eliminate hunger, and improve food security for Quebecers.
 Because producers have the same concerns as their fellow citizens, they are also sensitive to animal welfare and environmental issues.

 Since it was founded in 1983, their organization, Les Producteurs de lait du Québec, has shown leadership in the dairy industry by fostering its development and prosperity.
 Here are various facets of these commitment.

-The Young

-Producers merged to found the Assistance Fédération des producteurs de lait du Québec (FPLQ). up in 1987.
+Producers merged to found the Fédération des producteurs de lait du Québec (FPLQ).

-1983

-Dairy Farmers Program was adopted and would be set
+The Young Dairy Farmers Assistance Program was adopted and would be set up in 1987.

-1986

-The use of rBST1
+The use of rBST1 was opposed.

-Dairy producers

-were able to get
+Dairy producers were able to get

 Health Canada to

 ban it on grounds

 of animal welfare.

-was opposed.

-The FPLQ became a co-owner of the $CIAQ^3$.
+The FPLQ became a co-owner of the CIAQ3.
 Genetic improvements would have positive impacts on dairy farms in Quebec.

-1999 The Startup Assistance^{} Program was set up.
-2006 1985 The first Milk Marketing Agreement was signed.
-1991 The first Milk Transportation Agreement was signed.
+The Startup Assistance Program was set up.

+The first Milk Marketing Agreement was signed.
+1991

+The first Milk Transportation Agreement was signed.

-1995 The FPLQ became the major shareholder of the PATLQ2. which would later become Valacta and founded Novalait.
-2002 The milk donation program was adopted as a result of an agreement between Les Producteurs de lait du Québec, Food Banks of Quebec, milk processors and milk transporters.
+The FPLQ became the major shareholder of the PATLQ2, which would later become Valacta and founded Novalait.

+The milk donation program was adopted as a result of an agreement between Les Producteurs de lait du

+Québec, Food Banks of Quebec, milk processors and milk transporters.
 The Program was set up in 2003.

-1 Recombinant bovine somatotropin.
+1 Recombinant bovine somatotropin

-2 Quebec dairy herd analysis program (PATLQ).
-3 Quebec artificial insemination centre (CIAQ).
+2 Quebec dairy herd analysis program (PATLQ)

+3 Quebec artificial insemination centre (CIAQ)

 The Canadian Quality Milk (CQM) program was set up.
-2009